Citizenship and residency services

 Naturalization as a Portuguese citizen

-4. Portuguese citizenship by marriage - Any person married to a Portuguese citizen for at least five years can obtain Portuguese citizenship by request.
-No formal residency in Portugal is demanded; however, sufficient knowledge ofthe Portuguese language and active ties with the Portuguese community are still required.
+2. Portuguese citizenship by marriage - married to a Portuguese citizen for at least six years can obtain Portuguese citizenship by request.
+No formal residency in Portugal is demanded.

 Portuguese Nationality – East Timor and Macau